microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 Learn more about the [benefits of loading data without transformation for Text/CSV files](https://docs.microsoft.com/power-query/dataflows/computed-entities-scenarios#load-data-without-transformation-for-textcsv-files)

 ---
----

 ## Diagram view

-Power Query Online lets us prepare data visually in the diagram view of the Power Query editor.
+Diagram view in Power Query Online offers a visual way to prepare data in the Power Query editor.
+It simplifies the experience of getting started with data wrangling, speeds up the data preparation process, and helps you quickly understand the dataflow.
+With the diagram view, we can easily create queries and visualize the data preparation process.
+It provides both the "big picture view" of how queries are related and the "detailed view" of the specific data preparation steps in a query.

 ---

-To merge queries as a new query, we’ll do the following:

 1. In the bottom right of the **Power Query** editor, click the **Diagram view** option.

     ![Diagram view](./Media/DiagramView.png)

+1. To merge queries as a new query, follow these steps:
-1. In the top right of the **DimProduct_raw** table, click the Actions option ( ⋮ ) and choose the **Merge queries as new** option.
+    - In the top right of the **DimProduct_raw** table, click the Actions option **( ⋮ )**
+    - From the dropdown menu, choose the **Merge queries as new** option.

     ![Merge queries as new](./Media/MergeNew.png)